kuzyn/write/lists/books.md

  Bill Callahan - Letters to Emma Bowlcut
  Bruce Sterling - Involution Ocean
  Chris Salter - Alien Agency
- Cixin Liu - The three body problem
+ Christina Sharpe - In the Wake: On Blackness and Being Cixin Liu - The three body problem
  Colson Whitehead - The Underground Railroad
  Cormac McCarthy - The Road